 How long to spend in Melaka?

-Honestly, you could see all of Melaka in a day as the city centre is tiny.
+Honestly, you could see all of Melaka in one day as the city centre is tiny.
 However, my best Asia travel tip is to take your time and enjoy the sleepy cities when you find them.
 Save your big city energy for KL!

 If you’ve got two days, you could spend the morning of one taking a trip to Melaka Straits Mosque.
 There are a couple of museums that could also fill some time, and if you’ve got a third day you could relax and enjoy the cafe scene.
 It’s really up to you but I feel that 1-3 days would be optimum.